 Change Your Mind, Transform Your Life

 Addiction is often a means to escape reality or to obtain instant gratification.
-When we change our thinking, we curb this constant need to reward ourselves with false fulfilment that leads to addiction.
+When we change our thinking, we curb this constant need to reward ourselves with false fulfillment that leads to addiction.

-Many self-help groups urge us to ‘achieve’ happiness.
+Many self-help groups urge us to achieve happiness.
 But for some cultures, happiness is not the fundamental goal in life.
-They believe that humans were put on this earth to serve others.
+They believe that humans were put on Earth to serve others.
 Ever wonder why we’re good at solving others’ problems when we can’t even solve our own?
 This is probably why.

 Don’t worry about other addicts.
 Focus on your recovery.
-Buddha said, “It is better to conquer yourself than to win a thousand battles.”
-Once you’ve helped yourself, you’re better equipped at assisting others.
+The Buddha said, “It is better to conquer yourself than to win a thousand battles.”
+Once you’ve helped yourself, you’re better equipped for assisting others.

 Remember the statistics above?
-Well, here’s a counter-stat: a Harvard study revealed that relapse is rare after a five-year period of abstinence .
-If you can get yourself to that mark, you’re home free!
+Well, here’s a counter-stat: a Harvard study revealed that relapse is rare after a five-year period of abstinence.
+If you can get yourself to that mark, your chances of long-term sobriety significantly increase.

 In Perceived Weakness Lies True Strength

 Ultimately, no one will save us but ourselves.
-We must walk our own path.
-We need guidance to achieve this, though.
-But some feel inadequate if they seek assistance.
+We must walk our own paths.
+We need guidance to achieve this, but some feel inadequate if they seek assistance.
 We shouldn’t hesitate to ask for help.
 This is never an admission of defeat but a means of getting back on track quicker.